-The Marks Center for the Arts opened with galleries named for its benefactors, Don and Peggy Cravens, Bob and Barbara Leberman, and the COD Alumni Association.
+2003: The Marks Center for the Arts opened with galleries named for its benefactors, Don and Peggy Cravens, Bob and Barbara Leberman, and the COD Alumni Association.
 The building began life as an old foundry, closed for more than a decade.
 It was completely rebuilt with private donations.
+A new academic calendar went into effect, approved by the Board of Trustees.
+It shortened semesters from 18 to 16 weeks while class times were expanded.